LLNL/units/python/README.md

 - `Unit(unit_str:str)` construct from a string
 - `Unit(unit_str:str,commodity_str:str)` construct a unit from a unit string and commodity string
+- `Unit(float multiplier, unit:Unit)` construct a unit using another unit as a base along with a multiplier

 #### Methods

 - `is_exactly_the_same(other:Unit)->bool` compare two units and check for exact equivalence in both the unit_data and the multiplier.